acm-ribeiro/magmact-gen/README.md

 ## Catalog <a name="catalog"></a>

-This catalog is meant to be used as a tool to enrich the automatically generated MagmaCt specification.
+This catalog is meant to be used as a tool to enrich the automatically generated MagmaCt contracts.
 We first introduce what will be automatically generated.
 Then, we show how to write a set of predicates, or invariants, that can be adapted to the users' needs.
 The predicates will be illustrated with the help of the previously presented running example.